Skip to main content

 May 17, 2025

-Foods high in iron
+Foods with high iron content

-What is iron and why is it important?
+What is iron, and why is it important?

-Animal foods high in iron
+Animal foods with a high iron content

 • Red meat: Beef, lamb and veal are particularly rich in iron.

-• Poultry: Chicken and turkey contain smaller but still significant amounts of iron.
+• Poultry: Chicken and turkey contain smaller, but still significant amounts of iron.

 Plant foods with iron

-• Legumes: Lentils, chickpeas and beans are rich in iron.
+• Legumes: Lentils, chickpeas, and beans are rich in iron.

 • Whole grains: Oatmeal, quinoa and brown rice also contain iron.